anpaz/qstack/docs/verification-design.md

 ### 2.1 A program is a collection of named kernels

 A program is a module containing a finite collection of named kernels and callback declarations.
-One kernel, `qstack.kernel @main`, is the program's distinguished entry point; it is not the whole program.
+One kernel, `qstack.kernel @main`, is the program's distinguished entry point.

 `qstack.call` and `qstack.select` refer to other named kernels.
 Every invocation target is named in the symbol table; there are no function values or indirect calls, so every kernel reachable from `@main` is statically known.